 Working with a group of inner Sydney councils, and Opus International, the Institute for Sensible Transport conducted a feasibility study for bike share in Australia’s largest city.
-To date, the Institute for Sensible Transport have provided:
+We provided:

 - Six case studies; documenting the bike share experience in London, NYC, Washington, D.C., San Francisco, Melbourne, and Brisbane.
 These case studies include an assessment of the key factors driving success as well as the barriers to bike share use.